 - Plenty of restrooms, changing stalls, and outdoor showers, right off the beach.

 - Think twice before leaving if you want to come back same day in the summer.
-Re-entry is not guaranteed.
+Re-entry is not guaranteed, unless you’re camping.
 You’ll wait in line again with everyone else.